sandeepsinghmails/InputArgsTracingLib/README.md

 					 p_sample_var,		/* Address   of Param-3 */
 					 "struct sample"	/* Data Type of Param-3 */
 				);

+*To Print Arrays:*

+Give "Array_Size@" at the beginning of array data-type

+Example:

+To print an array of Structures of type "struct sample", pass the Input Argument as follows:

+p_sample_var_array,	/* Address of Parameter   */
+"3@struct sample"	/* Data-Type of PArameter */

 You can Pass ANY Number of Input Parameters for printing with InputArgsTracingLib.